-1. Eligibility: A student with a documented disability may request a modification of certain generally applicable academic requirements (for example, the number of units to be taken in an academic quarter, substitution for otherwise required courses, course retakes or completion of courses, certain aspects of academic standing, etc.).

-2. Procedure: The request shall be made to the office of the Associate Dean for Law Student Services in writing as early as possible (that is, at least ten (10) business days before the beginning of the academic quarter or as soon as the need arises) and should be accompanied by documentation of the disability which supports the request.
+- 1. Eligibility: A student with a documented disability may request a modification of certain generally applicable academic requirements (for example, the number of units to be taken in an academic term, substitution for otherwise required courses, course retakes or completion of courses, certain aspects of academic standing, etc.). - 2.
+Procedure: The request shall be made to the office of the associate dean for law student services in writing as early as possible (that is, at least ten (10) business days before the beginning of the academic term or as soon as the need arises) and should be accompanied by documentation of the disability which supports the request.
 The request shall also include the requesting student's name, address, e-mail address and phone number.

-4. Verification of Physical or Mental Impairment
+4. Verification of Physical or Mental Health Disability

-A student with a physical or mental impairment, other than a learning disability, must provide professional verification certified by a licensed physician, psychologist, psychiatrist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other professional health care provider who is qualified in the diagnosis of the disability.
+A student with a physical or mental health disability, other than a learning disability, must provide professional verification certified by a licensed physician, psychologist, psychiatrist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other professional health care provider who is qualified in the diagnosis of the disability.
 The verification must reflect the student's present level of functioning of the major life activity affected by the disability.